 For more help finding the right ceramic tile pattern for your kitchen flooring, download our template of tile schematics.

-With this guide, you’ve explored the benefits of choosing a healthy, safe, easy-to-maintain, and cost-effective flooring that is as beautiful as it is durable.
-What a great recipe for your home!
-Now enjoy our inspirational galleries to consider different tile shapes, colors, and textures; download our free Field Guide to Tile; and use our schematic templates to create a unique flooring plan that matches your dream kitchen design style and your lifestyle needs.
+Now enjoy our inspirational galleries to consider different tile shapes, colors, and textures; read our blogs on hot and cool kitchen flooring tile trends; download our free Field Guide to Tile; and use our schematic templates to create a unique flooring plan that matches your dream kitchen design style and your lifestyle needs.